FantasticalG/ComfyUI-AutoSetup-Script/README.md

 ## Prerequisites

 - `git` and `python3` (with `pip`) on `PATH` — the scripts check for these and exit early if missing.
+- **Python ≥ 3.11** (3.12 recommended).
+Current ComfyUI requirements pin packages such as `av>=16.0.0` that require Python ≥ 3.11.
+If you use a venv, create it from a new-enough interpreter, e.g. `python3.12 -m venv .venv`.
 - `bash`.
 - For GPU inference, a working CUDA + PyTorch environment.
 This script installs ComfyUI's Python requirements but does **not** install a CUDA build of PyTorch — provide that yourself (a venv is recommended), or use the [container](https://github.com/FantasticalG/ComfyUI-AutoSetup-RunPod-Container), which sets it up for you.
 - Enough disk space for the model families you enable (the defaults pull several large diffusion models — tens of GB).